vladigleba/vladigleba.github.io/posts/prophecy/manner.md

 The redeemed—both the living and the resurrected—will receive new, perfect, glorified, and immortal bodies at Jesus’ coming.

-## What will those who are ready for Christ say?
+## How will the saved respond?

-> And it shall be said in that day, Lo, *this is our God; we have waited for him, and he will save us*: this is the LORD; we have waited for him, *we will be glad and rejoice in his salvation*.
+> And it shall be said in that day, Lo, *this is our God; we have waited for him, and he will save us: this is the LORD*; we have waited for him, *we will be glad and rejoice in his salvation*.
 {% ct 'Isaiah 25:9' %}

-## What will those who are left behind say?
+Christ’s coming will either be the best day of one’s life or the worst.
+Those who have loved Him enough to surrender their hearts to Him and submit to His will, through the power of the Holy Spirit, will rejoice at His appearing because He has become their best Friend and Lord of their lives.

+## How will the lost respond?

 > And the heaven departed as a scroll when it is rolled together; and every mountain and island were moved out of their places.
 And the kings of the earth, and the great men, and the rich men, and the chief captains, and the mighty men, and every bondman, and every free man, *hid themselves* in the dens and in the rocks of the mountains; and said to the mountains and rocks, *Fall on us, and hide us from the face of him that sitteth on the throne, and from the wrath of the Lamb*: for the great day of his wrath is come; and who shall be able to stand?
 {% ct 'Revelation 6:14-17' %}